michaelsmith37429/ibc-rs/ibc-clients/README.md

 against the client's consensus state.

 The structure within the `ibc-clients` crate is designed to provide flexibility for external users.
-It allows you to utilize the own `ibc-clients` crate or selectively import specific libraries, whether you need a certain IBC client implementation (e.g. `ibc-client-tendermint` crate) or only its associated data structures (e.g. `ibc-core-tendermint-types`).
+It allows you to utilize the `ibc-clients` crate or selectively import specific libraries, whether you need a certain IBC client implementation (e.g. `ibc-client-tendermint` crate) or only its associated data structures (e.g. `ibc-core-tendermint-types`).
 This versatility empowers hosts,